pjotrekk/lightning/blogpost/blogpost.md

 There is no need to specify whether it's a streaming or batch pipeline.
 Beam will handle it automatically depending on the kind of the source.

 The major advantage of Beam is its flexibility when it comes to the runners choice.
 If you change your mind or you make a mistake and choose a data processing technology that doesn't fit you or gets deprecated - you can just change these pipeline options.
 The rest of code is reusable.
-You would be in a mess if you were writing pipelines in the native runner code and then want to change it to something else.
+You would be in trouble if you were writing pipelines in the native runner code and then want to change it to something else.

 ## Data model